byu-cs-236-classroom-templates/project-0/README.md

 Hello World CS236
 ```

-This runs the CLI entrypoint defined in your `pyproject.toml` as discussed in [🛠️ 6.
-What is a CLI?](#%EF%B8%8F-6-what-is-a-cli):
+This runs the CLI entrypoint defined in your `pyproject.toml` as discussed in [6.
+What is a CLI?](#6-what-is-a-cli):

 ---

-### 7.4 🐞 Run and Debug from Inside VS Code
+### 7.5 Run from Inside VS Code

-To allow debugging inside VS Code without using the CLI, we've included the script `debug_project0.py` with tha following code:
+To allow running (debugging) inside VS Code without using the CLI, we've included the script `debug_project0.py` which has the following code:

 ```python
 import sys